Recipes

 m = mock({"foo": [1]}) # <= this is set on the class, not the instance

-Don’t rely on that latter “feature”, initially the configurataion was meant to only set methods, and especially special, dunder methods, – and properties.
-If we get proper support for properties, we’ll likely make a change here too.
+Don’t rely on that latter “feature”, initially the configuration was meant to only set methods, and especially special, dunder methods, – and properties.
+Property support is available via when(MyClass).prop… too, but constructor dict values are still set on the class for compatibility.

 Btw, copy will just work for strict mocks and does not raise an error when not configured/expected.
 This is just not implemented and considered not-worth-the-effort.